-María Faciolince is a researcher and photographer with far-reaching roots.
+María Faciolince is an anthropologist and multimedia communicator with many roots.
 A blood daughter of Colombia, she was born in Curaçao, grew up in Uruguay and The Netherlands, and has lived in the UK and Honduras since then.
-Currently she is based in Barcelona & London.
+Currently she is based in Barcelona.

-Maria has an M.A. in Psychology and Social Anthropology from the University of St Andrews, and recently completed an MSc in Anthropology and Development from the London School of Economics and Political Science (LSE).
+-MSc in Anthropology and Development from the London School of Economics and Political Science (LSE), UK.

 WORK + ACTIVITIES.

 - active in a range of civic and public sector initiatives centred on social, gender and environmental justice.

 - worked with various organisations and social movements across Latin America and Europe to strengthen their storytelling and communications.

 - recently worked as a researcher of the EJAtlas project within the Institute for Environmental Sciences and Technologies in Barcelona (ICTA-UAB)